arviz-devs/arviz-plots/docs/source/glossary.md

   Area (or areas) where the data will be plotted into.
 A {term}`figure` can contain multiple {term}`faceted` plots.

-artist
+visual
-artists
+visuals
-  Visual element added by `arviz-plots`
+  Graphical component or element added by `arviz-plots`

 faceting
 faceted